 Deere & Co.
-(DE), the largest maker of agricultural equipment, fell after JPMorgan Chase & Co. downgraded the shares on concern the U.S. drought may slow sales of tractors and combines to farmers.
+(DE:US), the largest maker of agricultural equipment, fell after JPMorgan Chase & Co. downgraded the shares on concern the U.S. drought may slow sales of tractors and combines to farmers.

 Deere dropped 1.1 percent to $75.94 in New York.
 Earlier the Moline, Illinois-based company fell as much as 3.4 percent, the biggest intraday decline since June 1.